 Time is precious.
-Here are my top 12 time management techniques that work wonders for me.
+Poor time management could lead to stress and anxiety, and may impact your relationship with others.
+Here are my favourite time management techniques that work wonders for me.

 1. Wake up early

-Waking up early is certainly one of my favourite tips to manage time.
+Waking up early is certainly one of my favourite time management tips.
 I really have to thank my biological clock for this one.
 Everybody in my family is an early riser.
 Whether it is because of nature or nurture, the end result is that I have been a morning bird for as long as I remember.
 I love seeing the sky in the early morning gradually turning from dark to bright blue, and I love hearing the morning birds (not me, but the actual birds) singing.

 Waking up early when most of the world is still asleep gives me the much needed quietude to get stuff done.
 I know the world is moving towards open space and constant social interactions, but at the end of the day, I still cherish the little bit of solitude left.
 In the early mornings, my thoughts run much more freely, and my focus is much sharper.
 My productivity is definitely way up in the morning when I am alone in my room with no distractions.
 By the time the sun smiles, I have already gotten quite a few things done.
 Exactly which things, you may ask?
 Check out my morning routines to find out!